School Assembly Programs

 Consortium Member Resources

 Many of our water provider members have additional resources such as assembly programs, classroom presentations, or water system tours that they provide to schools in their service area.
 Contact your local water provider for more information about what they have to offer.
+(Note: not all water providers offer these resources or they may not be available in your service area.)

 Get Kids Involved